yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 ---

 {composition-setup}
-{summary:page}The notify event container implements the {{IEventListenerContainer}} interface, and uses the space inheritance support for notifications, using a GigaSpaces unified event session API.{summary}
+{summary:page}The notify event container implements the `IEventListenerContainer` interface, and uses the space inheritance support for notifications, using a GigaSpaces unified event session API.{summary}

 # Overview

 The notify event container implements the [IEventListenerContainer|Event Listener Container] interface, and uses the space inheritance support for notifications, using a GigaSpaces data event session API.
 If a notification occurs, the [DataEventArrived|Event Listener Container#DataEventArrived] event is invoked with the event.
 A notify event operation is mainly used when simulating Topic semantics.
 !GRA:Images^Net_notify_cont.jpg!
 The examples in this page follow a certain pattern -- each code example has two tabs: Using EventListenerContainerFactory and NotifyEventListenerContainer Code Construction.
-The first tab demonstrates how to create and configure a notify container using the {{EventListenerContainerFactory}}, and the second tab demonstrates how to build and configure a {{NotifyEventListenerContainer}} with a constructor and setting the different properties.
+The first tab demonstrates how to create and configure a notify container using the `EventListenerContainerFactory`, and the second tab demonstrates how to build and configure a `NotifyEventListenerContainer` with a constructor and setting the different properties.

 Here is a simple example of polling event container construction: